stephantul/stephantul.github.io/about.md

 I enjoy all things programming, except web-design.
 My programming language of choice is Python (3.x).

 On the machine learning side, I enjoy using neural networks, specifically unsupervised neural networks such as Self-Organizing Maps (SOMs).
-I think there's something really elegant about unsupervised learning, and this is a topic I intend to research further in the future.